 In this article, we seek to provide businesses with clarity on the time that should be allowed when preparing for and submitting their EIS (and SEIS) Advance Assurance Requests (AARs).
 Using HMRC data on application processing times we share our advice on the application process to hopefully support in reducing unnecessary delays.

 We analysed this data for the first time in 2020, and the 2018-2019 findings showed that whilst there was an improvement regarding processing times of EIS applications year-on-year, more than 50% of applications were still taking 30+ days to resolve.
 However, in the years since, new data from HMRC has revealed that there has been a significant improvement in the processing speed with only 26% of applications taking more than 30 days to resolve during the course of the last tax year, 2022-2023.

 The U-turn on EIS AND SEIS

 In October 2022, Chancellor Jeremy Hunt delivered his Emergency Statement which included a complete U-turn on many of the reforms announced by his predecessor just a few days earlier.
 The Government could decide to discontinue the schemes beyond 2025, however the clause which enabled this has been scrapped meaning this is no longer the case.
 This reconfirms the current Government’s commitment to fuelling innovation and entrepreneurship within the UK.

 From our own experience, we have seen many AARs succeed very quickly.
 However, for those 26% of applications (2022-2023) that are currently waiting 30+ days, in our experience it is likely to be caused, at least in part, by one of the following reasons :

-- Founders being poorly advised and the applications missing key detail and understanding of what HMRC expect to see and how they appraise AARs.
+- Founders have been poorly advised and the applications missing key detail and understanding of what HMRC expect to see and how they appraise AARs

 Risk to capital conditions